 - Salt and pepper to taste

-Heat oil in a large skillet over medium high heat.
-Add in the anon and garlic, and saute until slightly softened, about 3-4 minutes.
+- Heat oil in a large skillet over medium high heat.
+Add in the onion and garlic, and saute until slightly softened, about 3-4 minutes.

 - Add in ground beef, and cook, while breaking up with a wooden spoon, until well browned.

 - Stir in cumin, cinnamon, salt & pepper, bell pepper, tomatoes, bay leaves, vinegar, cilantro, olive brine, and olives.